Soham-Patel-07/property-platform-dapp/README.md

 - **Hardhat** - For the excellent development framework
 - **OpenZeppelin** - For secure smart contract libraries
 - **Ethereum Community** - For comprehensive documentation

 ---

-## Contact

-For questions or suggestions, please open an issue on GitHub.

----